The scale of the market

 - Democratised ownership — ordinary people can participate in economic growth

 The quality of information flow underpins all of these functions.
-When the system works well, capital goes where it can be used most productively.
-When it doesn't, misallocation and inefficiency follow.
+When companies can't reach investors, and investors can't find information, capital doesn't go where it can be used most productively.